Efficient Parametric SVD of Koopman Operator for Stochastic Dynamical Systems: Proposed Methods

 Applying the same logic to the adjoint operator $\Kopadj$, we can perform the backward prediction as

-We defer a more detailed derivation to Appendix~\ref{app:edmd_multistep}.
-We note that \citet{Kostic--Novelli--Grazzi--Lounici--Pontil2024iclr} proposed using the \emph{left} singular basis $\fv$ for the basis $\bv$, whereas we empirically found that using the \emph{right} singular basis $\gv$ can sometimes yield better results.
+We defer a more detailed derivation of the EDMD predictions to Appendix~\ref{app:edmd_multistep}.
+We note that \citet{Kostic--Novelli--Grazzi--Lounici--Pontil2024iclr} proposed to use the \emph{left} singular basis $\fv$ for the basis $\bv$, whereas we empirically found that using the \emph{right} singular basis $\gv$ yields comparable results.

-We note that the two approaches are based on rather different principles: Approach 1 is based on estimating the Koopman operator by LoRA using both left and right singular functions, while Approach 2 uses one set of basis and performs downstream tasks by projecting the Koopman operator onto the span of the basis.
-In the experiments below, we compare and discuss their pros and cons.